Support, training, and increased market access for beginning, local, sustainable farmers.

-The apprenticeship is a two-year program where apprentices manage their own farm plot and are taught how to develop and manage their own farm business from the ground up.
-They receive classroom curriculum focused on what they need to know to start their own farm (business planning, crop planning, farm management, technical skills, financial management, etc.), as well as access to farmland, farmer mentorship, and a sales avenue to sell through (GoFarm Local Food Share).
-After two years in the program, we help apprentices establish their own independent, sustainable farms outside of the program.
+The apprenticeship is a two-year program where apprentice farmers manage their own farm plot and are taught how to develop and manage their own farm business from the ground up.
+They receive comprehensive classroom curriculum (including lessons on business planning, crop planning, farm management, technical skills, financial management, etc.), as well as access to farmland, farmer mentorship, and sales outlets.
+After graduating from the program, we help apprentices establish their own independent, sustainable farms outside of the program.